 At this initial visit I will spend time getting to know you and your expectations.
 I allow plenty of time for this visit and certainly don’t want you to feel rushed.
-I will take a full medical (including past pregnancy) history and conduct a sufficient physical examination as appropriate.
-My secretary will weigh you and check your urine, if you brought a specimen.
+I will take a medical (including past pregnancy) history and conduct a sufficient physical examination as appropriate.

 Please bring a list of any questions, concerns or special requests.
 I want to provide you with personalised care and satisfy of your concerns and requests.

-I have purchased a GE Voluson i ultrasound machine.
+I have a GE Voluson i ultrasound machine.
 I have no doubt it is the best quality portable ultrasound scanner in Australia.
 The scanner does 2D, 3D and 4D imaging with incredible clarity.
 A 13 week 3D scan is adjacent.
 See our Facebook site for more photos.
 All antenatal patients have an ultrasound scan of their baby at each antenatal visit and have the photos of their baby exported to their personalised USB flash drive provided by us.
-The scans are done at no “out of pocket” cost.
-While the scanner has a large screen the scanner is connected to an external flat screen monitor located on teh wall at the end of the examination couch.
-It is well loctaed for convenient viewing of your baby by you , your husband/partner and family/friends who also may attend.
+The scans are free and are done at no cost to you.
+While the scanner has a large screen the scanner is connected to an external flat screen monitor located on the wall at the end of the examination couch.
+It is well located for convenient viewing of your baby by you, your husband/partner and family/friends who also may attend.

 Pathology and outside sourced scans